d3v-t00Lz/pymarshal/README.md

 Currently supported formats:
   - JSON
   - BSON
+  - YAML

+As YAML is compatible with JSON, use PyYAML to load or dump data with the `pymarshal.json` module, there is no explicit YAML module.

 The only modification required to your class code is to use the `type_assert` functions to assign `__init__` arguments to self variables of the same